The myth that kills your ability to learn

 Neuroplasticity isn’t triggered by comfortable review.
 It’s triggered by cognitive challenge – the state where you’re reaching beyond current ability and making errors.
 Kleim and Jones’s principle of “sufficient challenge” states that the training experience must be demanding enough to promote reorganization [6].
 If you’re breezing through practice, the brain has no reason to rewire.

-The principle that challenge triggers neuroplasticity aligns with Robert Bjork’s concept of “desirable difficulty” — conditions that make initial learning harder produce stronger long-term retention than comfortable review [12].
+The principle that challenge triggers neuroplasticity aligns with Robert Bjork’s concept of “desirable difficulty”: conditions that make initial learning harder produce stronger long-term retention than comfortable review [12].
+Dopamine reinforces this process: when you succeed at something difficult, dopamine signals reward and novelty, gating which synaptic patterns get strengthened.
 The feeling of struggle isn’t failure.
-It’s a sign that neuroplasticity is being activated.
+It’s the condition under which dopamine and neuroplasticity work together to lock in what you learned.

 If learning feels easy, it probably isn’t working.